 Priority chaos is also a demotivator because it makes you feel guilty.
 When you let your internal distractions overtake your focus, you’re the one who chooses to divert your own attention and energy away from your task.
 So when the task you wanted to complete doesn’t get done, you can’t blame an external factor.
 Whether you do it consciously or not, you’ll end up blaming yourself!

-Your brain subconsciously prioritizes tasks based on three factors.
+Why does priority chaos happen?
+Well, your brain subconsciously prioritizes tasks based on three factors:

 The brain automatically take these 3 factors into account even when you’re not thinking about it.